Basics:

 You’ll also need to agree to a Breeder’s contract.
 The contract has some general requirements regarding vaccinations and animal health and requires the breeder to guarantee that if the dog is found to have a congenital disease in the first year — or is brought to a vet with a serious illness in the first 14 days — that the breeder will be financially responsible for taking the dog back, exchanging it or paying the vet bills.

-But realize that if you get a sick dog, the remedy you’re usually offered is to return it — knowing that it will probably die in the process.
+But realize that if you buy here and get a sick dog, the remedy is usually to return it.
+And most buyers realize that the dog will probably die in the process.
 Given that puppies are living things, not defective handbags, few people do that.

-The rest of the contract with the breeder deals with advertising.
-And it’s clear that the crux of this agreement is to make sure that a PuppySpot buyer can’t find your dog anywhere else.
-Specifically, you must advertise each puppy in a litter with a name — that cannot be used anywhere else.
+How does it do that?
+Most of the contract with the breeder deals with advertising.
+It says you must advertise each puppy in a litter with a name that cannot be used anywhere else.
 You also have to give the site photos of the dogs that you don’t publish anywhere else.

 Customers shopping for dogs on competing sites like PuppyFind can search for local breeders.
 They can also get information about the breeder selling their dog and contact that breeder directly.
 None of that information is available at PuppySpot.